lacker/seticore/README.md

 jupyter notebook example.ipynb
 ```

-The notebook should show you how to display the hit file for voyager data.
+The notebook demonstrates how to display the hits for voyager data.

+You can also read the [Cap'n Proto schema](hit.capnp) for the hit output.